-The boundaries between the layers in the atmosphere, as well as the refractive indices of the layers, change continuously due to turbulence, temperature variation and other factors.
+The boundaries between the layers in the atmosphere as well as the refractive indices of the layers change continuously due to turbulence, temperature variation and other factors.
 This leads to tiny changes in the position of the image in the focal plane of the telescope, known as the "twinkling effect".
-For the rest of the problem, apart from using the finite diffraction-limited size of the image of the star (as used above), no interference effects will be considered.
+For rest of the problem, apart from using the diffraction limited finite size of the image of the star (as used above), no interference effects will be considered.